 What information do I need to apply for a development permit for home based or contractors business?

-- A detailed description of the business, including the types and hours of operations or activities that will take place on the site.
+- Explanation of all activities that will take place on site.

-- Detailed description of the materials, equipment and/or vehicles that will be used, where they will be stored on site and, if stored outside, what screening will be provided from the road and neighbours.
+- List of materials, equipment and/or vehicles that will be used, where they will be stored on site and, if stored outside, what screening will be provided from the road and neighbours.

-- Existing or proposed buildings where the activities/operations will take place.
+- Existing or new buildings where the activities/operations will take place.

-- Proposed signage including signage details, size and design.
+- Proposed signage including sign details, size and design.

 - The number of resident and non-resident employees visiting or working at the site.